 Electronic Data, with sales of \$7.7 million in its latest fiscal year, announced two weeks ago it was interested in acquiring 51% of Collins Radio, which had sales of \$447 million in its latest fiscal year.
-Electronic Data offered to exchange common stock with a market value of \$54 for each Collins common share, but said it would not exchange more than 1.5 shares of its stock for each Collins share.
+Electronic Data offered to exchange common stock with a market value of \$544 for each Collins common share, but said it would not exchange more than 1.5 shares of its stock for each Collins share.

-Arthur A. Collins, president, said none of the company's officers or directors would accept the offer of Electronic distributed by Banner Films, Inc. a division of NATIONAL GENERAL CORP.
+Arthur A. Collins, president, said none of the company's officers or directors would accept the offer of Electronic Data.